ullibniss/INNO-Networks-Engineering/INR_2nd_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/5ac9ca50-8ca6-40c2-8556-0c71a1acfdda)

-As we can wee, request was intercepted.
-Now we can change any information, that will be sent to server.
+As we can see, the request was intercepted.
+Now we can change any information that will be sent to the server.

-We can also intercept Responses.
+We can also intercept responses.

 ![image](https://github.com/user-attachments/assets/aaafc819-8fb0-4c7c-9ece-f800a7c4e5b6)

-Let's change web page.
+Let's change the web page.

 ![image](https://github.com/user-attachments/assets/363df517-cdce-4a9a-b63e-f7c52d8ea68b)

 ![image](https://github.com/user-attachments/assets/b4ae0fd3-3316-491a-97e1-0a85635b356c)

 ### Why are you able to do this here and not in an SSH connection?

-HTTP traffic is insecure, allowing any information in a request to be modified, unlike SSH, which uses public key cryptography to protect against Man-in-the-Middle attacks.
+HTTP traffic is insecure, allowing any information in a request to be modified, unlike SSH, which uses public-key cryptography to protect against man-in-the-middle attacks.

 # Task 3 - IPv6

 ## 3.1 Configure IPv6 from the Web Server to the Worker.
 This includes IPs on the servers and the default gateway.

-Firstly I reconfigured all hosts and Router.
+First, I reconfigured all hosts and the router.

 Router: